 The DEGOL Skipping Rope is a budget-friendly rope that’s great for beginners, or home gym owners who need an affordable piece of cardio equipment.

 If you’re just looking for an inexpensive tool to use for home workouts, you can’t go wrong with this Degol skipping rope.
 It’s an adjustable jump rope with bearing rotation and a braided steel wire cable coated in durable PVC.
-It has 6-inch long handles with memory foam grips, so you’re basically getting the best of speed and comfort for a palatable $9 price point.
+It has 6-inch long handles with memory foam grips, so you’re basically getting the best of speed and comfort for a palatable $9 price point, which helps this rope earn 4 out of 5 stars for value.

 While we wouldn’t necessarily recommend this rope for someone trying to become a double-under wonder, we think it’s a great option for everyday, general fitness use.
 You could easily implement it in HIIT workouts, for endurance training, or for speed training.